Donald Watson: Veganism and The Vegan Society

-As Watson grew up, he did not smoke, consume alcohol, or make contact with foods or substances which he regarded as toxins.
+Watson did not smoke, consume alcohol, or make contact with foods or substances which he regarded as toxins.
 In the 1940s, after learning about milk production; he became a vegan.
 He explained his motivation as ethical concern for sentient animals:

 Critics claimed that he could not survive on his proposed diet.
 In November 1944, in Leicester, he and his wife, Dorothy, along with four friends—Elsie Shrigley, Mr G. A. Henderson and his wife Fay K. Henderson among them—founded The Vegan Society.
 They separated from the London Vegetarian Society and founded The Vegan Society because the former group refused to support veganism, which they saw as extreme and antisocial.
 (However, Watson remained a member of the London Vegetarian Society to keep in touch with the movement.)
 They had also decided they needed a word to describe their new way of life.
 The word 'vegan' was coined by Watson and his then-future wife Dorothy Morgan from the first three and last two letters of 'vegetarian' in 1944.

 Watson and The Vegan Society launched the first edition of the Society's quarterly newsletter, The Vegan News, in 1944.
 He ran the publication single-handed for two years, writing and duplicating the newsletter, and responding to the increasing volume of correspondence.

 Watson expanded the vegan philosophy to object to any harm to living creatures.
-A committed pacifist throughout his life, Watson registered as a conscientious objector in World War II.
+A committed pacifist throughout his life, he registered as a conscientious objector in World War II.

 Personal life

 Watson enjoyed cycling, photography and playing the violin.
 While not a supporter of any particular political party, he took a keen interest in political issues throughout his life.
 He was an agnostic.

 His brother and sister both adopted vegan lifestyles.
 All three Watson siblings registered as conscientious objectors during World War II.

-Together with his wife, Watson had one child, Janet.
+Watson married Dorothy Morgan in 1946, and they had one child, Janet.
+His wife, who was a primary school teacher, predeceased her husband by about 10 years and died around 1994/1995.

 Commemoration

 In November 2019, a blue plaque was unveiled in honour of Donald Watson at his former Doncaster Road School, in Mexborough, South Yorkshire.
 The plaque was organised by Mexborough and District Heritage Society, and unveiled by Watson's nephew Dr Tim Cook, in honour of the seventy fifth anniversary of the foundation of The Vegan Society.
+A heritage panel to recognise Leicester as the home of veganism and to commemorate Watson was installed in March 2024 in Evesham Road, Leicester where he lived in the 1940s.
 His funeral was held at St Kentigern's Church, Crosthwaite and he is buried in its cemetery.